Diego-Zen/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

-# Shell, I/O Redirections and filters project
+# Shell, init files, variables and filters project

 ## Description

-Shell, init files, variables and expansions
+Examples of how use local and global variables, how to use expansions and special parameters and finallly how to create alias and perform aritmethic operations

 * `printenv`
 * `set`